Soybeans Close Higher as Products Close Mixed

-The soy complex bounced after initial weakness on Tuesday, but closed the day mixed.
-Beans were higher by 4 to 5 1/2 cents going home – with Nov holding over the $13 mark.
+Soybeans are currently trading 9 to 15 cents higher.
+Meal and oil are also stronger going into the day session.
+The soy complex rallied on Turnaround Tuesday.
+Beans were higher by 4 to 5 1/2 cents going home – with Nov over the $13 mark.
 Soymeal futures ended the day mixed within $2 of UNCH.
 Soybean Oil futures were 7 to 10 points weaker at the bell, but were 190 points off their session lows.

+There were again zero deliveries vs. August meal or BO overnight.
+Only two contracts were put out vs. soybeans, stopped by Dreyfus.

 Chinese Customs data showed 9.73 MMT of bean imports for July.
 That took their YTD total to 62.3 MMT, a 15% increase from 2022’s volume.
-Dalian Soybean Prices were mixed as No.1 faded to 4,973 yuan/MT but the Sep No.2 contract was stronger to 4,850 – a contract high.
-New crop import quality has gained 900 yuan/MT relative to domestic quality since March.
+The US total for Jan-June to all destinations was 21.4 MMT.

 Brazil’s Safras and Mercado reported 76% of the 22/23 soybean crop has been sold, compared to 80% last season and 84% on average.
 Sales for 23/24 delivery were marked at 14% compared to 24% on average.